Henry Cantwell Wallace

 Henry Cantwell Wallace (May 11, 1866 – October 25, 1924) was an American farmer, journalist, and political activist who served as the secretary of agriculture from 1921 to 1924 under Republican presidents Warren G. Harding and Calvin Coolidge.
-He was the father of Henry A. Wallace, who would follow in his father's footsteps as secretary of agriculture and later became vice president under Democratic President Franklin D. Roosevelt.
+He was the father of Henry A. Wallace, who followed in his father's footsteps as secretary of agriculture and later became vice president under Democratic President Franklin D. Roosevelt.
 He was an editor of Wallaces' Farmer from 1916 to 1921.

 Early years

 Born May 11, 1866, in Rock Island, Illinois, Wallace was the first child and son of Henry Wallace and Nancy "Nannie" (née Cantwell) Wallace.
-John Wallace, father of the elder Henry, was an Ulster Scots immigrant from the village Kilrea in County Londonderry, Ireland who arrived in Philadelphia in 1823 and later owned a farm in western Pennsylvania, which the elder Henry worked on as a child with his seven siblings.
+John Wallace, father of the elder Henry, was an Ulster Scots immigrant from the village Kilrea in County Londonderry, Ireland, who arrived in Philadelphia in 1823 and later owned a farm in western Pennsylvania, which the elder Henry worked on as a child with his seven siblings.
 The elder Henry moved west at 18 and became a Presbyterian minister.
 He married Nancy Cantwell, the daughter of an Ohio politician, in 1863.